 TheMinneapolis Armory is located in downtown Minneapolis, just a few blocks from U.S. Bank Stadium.

-Fans of Prince and Aerosmith may be familiar with the Armory’s made-for-music interior.
+Once home to the Minneapolis Lakers, fans of Prince and Aerosmith may also be familiar with the Armory’s made-for-music-and-sports interior!
 The videos for “1999” and “I Don't Want to Miss a Thing” were filmed here in 1982 and 1998 respectively.

 Places to Eat and Drink Near the Armory

 Even closer isBar Zia, serving a pleasingly priced, comfortingly familiar array of burgers, sandwiches, pizzas and small plates.
-They have two-for-one drinks and $2 off appetizers during happy hour.
+They offer $4 rail drinks, house wine, and tap beers plus $8 appetizers during their daily happy hour.
 Having recently been reinvented with a short but respected menu isDan Kelly’s Pub.
 The old Irish bar is still dark as a cave, but it has a strong selection of beer and whiskeys and an attractive happy hour.
+Day Block Brewing Companydoubles as a brewpub with a full bar and a live music venue!
+The menu offers snacks, sandwiches and pizzas to hold you down.

 Things to See & Do in the Area

-In agreeable weather, new downtown park The Commons is literally across the street from the Armory.
-They host a lot of pop-up events here, but it’s also a nice place to sit in thick grass (or snow), play Frisbee and watch tiny two and four-legged creatures run amok.
+In agreeable weather, kick back at The Commons, a downtown park right across the street from the Armory.
+They host a lot of pop-up events here, but it’s also a nice place to sit in green grass (or snow), play Frisbee and relax.

-If marrying your concert energy with fascinating Minneapolis history sounds appealing, theMill City Museum is your ticket.
+If pairing your concert energy with fascinating Minneapolis history sounds appealing, theMill City Museum is your ticket.
 The museum tracks the history of flour milling and how it transformed Minneapolis from scattered settlements into the flour milling capital of the world for 50 years, powered by the only naturally occurring falls on the entire length of the Mississippi River.
+You'll encounter more than just history, with stunning views and exquisite architecture!